 In Thailand, there are two categories in criminal cases.

-- Criminal cases that cannot be compromised or settled are initiated by government prosecutors.
+Government Prosecutors initiate the Criminal cases that cannot be compromised or settled.
 These are criminal cases that affect the public peace or causes harm to society, the security of the country, are a threat to life or physical well-being, or to public or personal property.
 This includes serious crimes such as dealing with drugs, deforestation, illegal gambling and corruption.

 During this stage, the police will conduct the initial investigation, interview witnesses, collect evidences, and issue a police report.
-The alleged offender has the following rights:
+The alleged offender has the following rights in a criminal matter: